Sridotcom/Blender-Magrathea/README.md

-# Blender-Magrathea
+# Blender-Magrathea - 3D Planet Builder
-Blender 3D planet builder: Takes in Magrathea outputs and automatically builds realistic and appealing 3-D interior models
+Completed by: Srivishal Sudharsan
+Mentored By: David Rice
  <p align="center">
 <img width = "300" src="planet443%235.png"/>
  </p>

+## What does Blender-Magrathea do?

+Hello!
+Blender-Magrathea is a program that takes in a Magrath

 ## Step by Step Instructions
 1. Download Blender: https://www.blender.org/download/